puppetlabs/aws_resource_reaper/lambdas/ec2/README.md

 The template has five parameters it uses when creating a stack set.
 They are listed below along with their default values (parameters are case sensitive):

-1. HIPCHATTOKEN=none
+1. SLACKWEBHOOK=none
-2. HIPCHATROOMID=none
 3. TerminatorRate=rate(1 hour)
 4. LIVEMODE=FALSE
 5. S3BucketPrefix=ec2-reaper

-In order to deploy the reaper you must supply `HIPCHATTOKEN` and `HIPCHATROOMID` parameter values for the `hipchat_notifier` Lambda to communicate to the Hipchat room.
+In order to deploy the reaper you must supply the `SLACKWEBHOOK` parameter value for the `slack_notifier` Lambda to communicate to the Slack channel.
 Setting LIVEMODE to TRUE will enable the reaper to terminate instances immediately upon stack instance deployment.
 The TerminatorRate and S3BucketPrefix values can be left as is, and shouldn't ever need set explicitly